 - Typically, the publisher and record label will check with the writer, composer or artist to see whether they object to the use of the song in this context.

 - In addition, a performance license is needed when that clip is played over the radio, TV, Internet, etc. for the musical composition.
-That may be obtained through the music publisher directly or through their designated performance rights organizations ASCAP, BMI or SESAC.
+That may be obtained through the music publisher directly or through their designated performance rights organizations ASCAP, BMI, SESAC or GMR.

 What if the ad or video includes a clip of the candidate at an event with a song playing in the background?